Mohit07-S/Cancer-diagnosis--Multi-class-classification--course-work/README.md

 well.

 **What I have done:**

 ● Maintaining the same distribution of output variable, even after splitting data into train, test and cv.

-● Apply a random model to check the worst performance (minimum required value).
+● Apply a random model(base) to compare the performance with other models.
-Will use it to compare with other models.
+Random model simply picks any one class out of nine classes.
+Performance of a random is baseline for others.

 **Modeling:**